blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 | They didn't start a battle, but the Arabs fought them when they went with the partition plan.
 So they fought the battle, but they didn't kill everyone.
 Instead, 20% of Israelis are Arabs.
 And they didn't collect something like Jizya from them to humiliate them to let them live there. | So they killed every single member of those tribes, "except those from The People of The Book (Ahl Al-Kitab)", "who paid Jizya tax", "in humiliation to Islam" (Surah 9, Ayah 5). |
 | **Status: GENOCIDAL IMMORAL WAR**                                                                                                                                                                                                                                                            | **Status: NON-GENOCIDAL RIGHTEOUS WAR**                                                                                                                                           |

+- They wage war because one of two people didn't follow it, and everyone were punished for it.
+And it is doubtful whether all polytheists were killed, or if some were allowed to live under humiliation.

 - 33:59 to 33:62
 	- The Tafsirs say Hijab should be worn (59)
 	- The Tafsirs say apostates should be killed (60-62)